hamidgholami/terraform_lab/practice-questions/README.md

     ```
 30. How many ways you can configure provider versions?
     ```txt
-    1. With required_providers blocks under terraform block terraform {
+    1. With "required_providers" blocks under terraform block terraform {
         required_providers {
         aws = "~> 1.0"
         }
     }

-    2. Provider version constraints can also be specified using a version argument within a provider block provider {
+    2. Provider version constraints can also be specified using a version argument within a "provider" block provider {
         version= "1.0"
     }